 From a practical standpoint, defending a this charge involves only one additional criminal element; the death of another.
 The burden is on the State Attorney to show the defendant caused the death of the victim and that the defendant was intoxicated.
 To give an example of how this works, consider the charge brought against NFL wide receiver Dante Stallworth.
 Despite ultimately pleaing to a DUI Manslaughter charge, had this case been tried, Stallworth may have been acquitted because the victim was jaywalking when the accident occurred.
 This is important, as Stallworth’s attorney could have argued in trial that the victim caused himself to be hit by walking outside the crosswalk.
 If argued successfully, the element of “causation” would be lacking and Stallworth could not have been convicted.

 Considering the magnitude of this type of charge, no stone can be left unturned.
 Whether it’s a toxicologist to examine impairment caused by alcohol or chemical substances, or an accident reconstructionist to show the accident was not caused by our client, we will stop at nothing to examine every element of your charge while considering every reasonable defense available.
 At the end of the day, despite the significance of a DUI manslaughter charge, they very often are defensible.
 There is no driving under the influence charge more serious than one involving a death, and for that reason it is very important to hire an experienced attorney who specializes in DUI to represent your interests.
-We’re available in your time of need, 24 hours a day, 7 days a week.
 Give us a call at 813-444-7435 to discuss your case before you speak to anyone.